 Nintendo is not the only company to have had games go through development difficulties.
 The development of Silicon Knights’ X-Men: Destiny was fraught with poor management decisions.
 L.A.
 Noire’s staff also spoke of poor working conditions.
 Rockstar was only able to save the game after six years of development.

 Here at ASAP IT Technology, we provide our customers with a simplified and speedy procurement process.
 We ensure that our customers’ production lines and prototype builds are always up and running effectively.
 We offer cost-effective component solutions by improving our customers’ negotiation power.
-If you are interested in a quote for a Nintendo part, please contact our friendly sales staff at firstname.lastname@example.org or call us at 1-714-705-4780.
+If you are interested in a quote for a Nintendo parts, please contact our friendly sales staff at email@example.com or call us at +1-714-705-4780.